openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjpm_manual.md

     mkdir src/zoo
     ```

 - When the main module depends on `pro0`, configure the `dependencies` field in the main module's configuration file as described in the manual.
-After ensuring the configuration is correct, execute `cjpm build`.
-The generated executable will be located in the `target/release/bin/` directory.
+After proper configuration, execute `cjpm build`.
+The generated executable will be in the `target/release/bin/` directory.

     ```shell
     cd cj_project